sharif-42/A-Diabetes-Predictor/README.md

 # Diabetes Predictor

 This project predict the probability of diabetes of a person.
-Data sets were collected from Pima Indian Diabetes Dataset.
+Data sets were collected from [**Kaggle**](https://www.kaggle.com/)
+ Pima Indian Diabetes Dataset.
+At first we have 10 feature.
+These are **No of Pregnencies, Age, Glucose Concentration ,Blood Pressure ,Thickness, Insulin, Body Mass Index and Diabetes Predisposition**.
+We found correlation Between **Skin and Thickness**. so we then remove one of them from our feature dataset.
+#### And Finally Our Selected Features are
+- No of Pregnencies
+- Age
+- Glucose Concentration
+- Blood Pressure
+- Thickness
+- Insulin
+- Body Mass Index
+- Diabetes Predisposition

 ### Used Tools:
 * Python
 * Numpy